Knights of Sidonia

 Knights of Sidonia (シドニアの騎士, Shidonia no Kishi) is a Japanese manga series written and illustrated by Tsutomu Nihei.
-It was serialized by Kodansha in their seinen manga magazine Monthly Afternoon between April 2009 and September 2015, with its chapters collected in 15 tankōbon volumes.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon between April 2009 and September 2015, with its chapters collected in 15 tankōbon volumes.
 It tells the story of Nagate Tanikaze, an "under-dweller" destined to become a Garde pilot, whose mission is to defend the generation ship Sidonia from a hostile alien species called Gauna.

 The manga was licensed for English release in North America by Vertical.
 An anime television series adaptation was produced by Polygon Pictures.
 The first season aired from April to June 2014; the second between April and June 2015.
 An anime film sequel titled Knights of Sidonia: Love Woven in the Stars premiered in June 2021.

 In 2015, Knights of Sidonia received the 39th Kodansha Manga Award in the general category, as well as the 47th Seiun Award in the Best Comic category in 2016.

 Plot

 Setting

-The story is set in the year 3394, a thousand years after mankind flees from Earth after it was destroyed by a race of shapeshifting eldritch aliens, the Gauna, aboard hundreds of colossal spacecraft created from the remains of the planet.
+The story is set in the year 3394, a thousand years after mankind flees from Earth following its destruction at the hands of a race of shapeshifting aliens, the Gauna, aboard hundreds of colossal spacecraft created from the remains of the planet.
 One such ship is the Sidonia, which has developed its own human culture closely based on that of Japan where human cloning, asexual reproduction, and human genetic engineering, such as granting humans photosynthesis, are commonplace.
 It is also revealed that the top echelons of this society have secretly been granted immortality.
 With a population of over 500,000 people, Sidonia is possibly the last human settlement remaining, as the fates of the other ships are unknown.

 Little is known about the true nature of the Gauna or their motivation for attacking humanity.
 At any given time, a Gauna consists of a nearly impenetrable core protected by a dense layer of malleable flesh known as "placenta" (胞衣, ena).
 Once the ena is shed away and the core is destroyed, the Gauna's body disintegrates.

 While Sidonia itself is heavily armed with an arsenal of high-output beam cannons and mass cannons including slow but powerful planet-destroying warheads, it is primarily defended by large mechanized weapons called Gardes (衛人, Morito) whose weaponry and mobility is powered by "Higgs particles" (ヘイグス粒子, Heigusu Ryūshi), armed with a high-output beam cannon for long range assaults and a special spear known as "Kabizashi" for close combat.
 The tip of the kabizashi is made of a rare and little-understood material which has the unique property of being able to destroy a Gauna's core.
 Later the Gardes are also equipped with firearms whose ammunition have the same material of the Kabizashi after a means to artificially mass-produce it is discovered.
 Most people in the surviving human population are screened and drafted as Garde pilots at a young age, if they are shown to be capable of piloting them.